bjwo/bjwo.github.io/_posts/2019-08-13-EV7-Day7-Bollnas-Svartsjo.md

 ---
 Again another challenging day with two long climbs - one on a rough gravel road - and overall almost 1200 hm.

-Sure to the forecast we had expected to cycle in the rain today - but we got lucky and didn't get a single drop today.
+According to the forecast we had expected to cycle in the rain today - but we got lucky and didn't get a single drop today.

+We saw our second moose/elk lady today!
+And this time we have proof.
+Fascinating and scary at the same time, if you don't have a car as shelter surrounding you.

 And we found a beautiful brand new shelter directly on the shore of a national park, which wasn't on any of the maps we checked and witnessed a beautiful sunset.
 Getting the tent set up was a tight fit, but we managed with some workarounds. 😉